-At Dreyfus, we take the issue of privacy very seriously.
+At BNY Mellon Investment Management we take the issue of privacy very seriously.
 We want to assure our Web site visitors and clients that they are receiving the security, privacy and confidentiality they expect from a financial services firm.

 If you do receive an e-mail that asks you to confirm financial transactions, provide or confirm sensitive information (such as passwords or sign-on IDs), or personal information (such as Social Security Numbers or personal bank account numbers), please assume that the request is fraudulent.

-Some e-mails, links or Web sites may even include the Dreyfus logo or resemble existing Dreyfus Internet sign-on pages.
-You should continue to assume that the request is fraudulent because Dreyfus will never contact you by e-mail to request or confirm personal or sensitive account information.
+Some e-mails, links or Web sites may even include our logo or resemble existing Internet sign-on pages.
+You should continue to assume that the request is fraudulent because we will never contact you by e-mail to request or confirm personal or sensitive account information.

 What is escheatment?

 Escheatment is the process of turning over unclaimed or abandoned property, including unclaimed or abandoned financial assets, to a state authority in accordance with state law.
 Learn more.

 The Internet and electronic communications have made it easy for you to check your account information and initiate investment transactions online.
 Because of this, we have implemented significant measures to help protect the security of your account — you should take precautions too.

 To help protect the confidentiality of your personal information and transactions, the following layers of security are utilized:

 Scam artists and fraud schemes are nothing new, but the Internet has helped bring them to a whole new level.
 Here are some of the scams you should be aware of.